-Ref Page Policy / Paragraph Main Modification Reason c Primary vehicular, pedestrian and cycle access to the residential provided from Deal Road.
-Connections should be made to the focycleway within Deal Road and Dover Road (Connections to Dovpedestrian and cycle access only, not vehicular); g A Heritage Assessment Statement for the site must be carried ou with Policy HE1, the results of which should inform the layout an development which is necessary to avoid or minimise harm to ar identified through the assessment; i Provision for the land safeguarded for a new sports/football field expansion of the education provision to be transferred to the loc authority at nil cost shall be provided within the planning permis residential development, which shall be in lieu of the contribution provided from Deal Road.
-Connections should be made to the footpaths and cycleway within Deal Road and Dover Road (Connections to Dover Road are pedestrian and cycle access only, not vehicular); g A Heritage Assessment Statement for the site must be carried out in accordance with Policy HE1, the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any heritage assets MM70 152 Policy SAP22 - Land at Archers Low Farm, Sandwich (SAN023) Delete criterion h, Amend criterion i and add new Criterion: SAP22 - Land at Archers Low Farm, Sandwich (SAN023) h Environment assessment study required to address any potential impact on the Sandwich Bay SPA and Ramsar; i A Heritage Assessment Statement, to include appropriate archaeological investigations must be carried out in accordance with Policy HE1 and Policy HE3, the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any heritage assets identified through the assessment; k The layout, landscaping and design of the development should be informed by a Landscape and Visual Impact Assessment to minimise the visual impact on the surrounding landscape and views from Sandown Road; For effectiveness and to ensure that the policy is justified
+MM Page Policy / Main Modification MM69 150 Paragraph Policy SAP21 - Land adjacent to Sandwich Technology School Deal Road, Sandwich (SAN013) Amend First paragraph and criterion b, c, g and i: SAP21 - Land adjacent to Sandwich Technology School, Sandwich (SAN013) The site Land adjacent to Sandwich Technology School, Deal Road, Sandwich as shown on the policies map is allocated for an indicative capacity of 49 60 dwellings and land for to facilitate the expansion of the Sandwich Technology School through the provision of a 0.8ha sports/football field. b The hedgerow along the Deal Road frontage should be maintained and enhanced, with the exception of removal needed need-to provide suitable accesses, which shall be kept to the minimum needed to provide the required sight lines; c Primary vehicular, pedestrian and cycle access to the residential site shall be provided from Deal Road.
+Connections should be made to the footpaths and cycleway within Deal Road and Dover Road (Connections to Dover Road are pedestrian and cycle access only, not vehicular); g A Heritage Assessment Statement for the site must be carried out in accordance with Policy HE1, the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any heritage assets identified through the assessment; i Provision for the land safeguarded for a new sports/football field to enable the expansion of the education provision to be transferred to the local education authority at nil cost shall be provided within the planning permission for the residential development, which shall be in lieu of the contributions for new secondary school places normally required by through Policy SP11.
+MM70 152 Policy SAP22 - Land at Archers Low Farm, Sandwich (SAN023) Delete criterion h, Amend criterion i and add new Criterion: SAP22 - Land at Archers Low Farm, Sandwich (SAN023) h Environment assessment study required to address any potential impact on the Sandwich Bay SPA and Ramsar; i A Heritage Assessment Statement, to include appropriate archaeological investigations must be carried out in accordance with Policy HE1 and Policy HE3, the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any heritage assets identified through the assessment;

+MM No. Page Policy / Paragraph Main Modification • k The layout, landscaping and design of the development should be informed by a Landscape and Visual Impact Assessment to minimise the visual impact on the surrounding landscape and views from Sandown Road;